Executor or Attorney: What’s The Difference?

 An attorney is someone appointed under a Power of Attorney (POA) to make decisions on behalf of a donor who is still alive but is incapacitated or no longer able to make decisions for themselves.
 An attorney can also be a family member, friend or a professional such as a solicitor.
 As the donor’s attorney, they have a legal duty to act in the best interests of the donor and make choices that reflect their wishes for their estate and health.

-Yes, the same person can be appointed as both as an executor - administering your estate should you be incapable of doing so - and also an attorney, managing your estate after your death.
+Yes, the same person can be appointed as both as an attorney - administering your estate should you be incapable of doing so - and also an executor, managing your estate after your death.

 If you would like to discuss how Walker Foster Solicitors can help you set up a POA or plan who will manage your estate in the event of your death, please speak to our friendly, knowledgeable Wills and Trusts team.
 You can also use our online contact form to get in touch.